vontell/AoC-Claude-Rust/README.md

 * Solved it with the breeze.
 This time, unlike day 1, it did get rid of the part 1 solution partially.
 * I find myself breezing through this so quickly that I haven't even had to think about the problem or read the code...

+### Day 3

+**Part 1**

+* This is the first day when we relied on importing a third-party dependency.
+I gave the error to Claude and it resolved it easily, although it was interesting to see the version it selected for the package (obviously a tad outdated, but it was legit).
+* Answered in one shot once again.